Mystic5pirit/made-to-scale-fish/README.md

 # made-to-scale-fish
- A game made for GMTK 2024 Game Jam
+ A game made for GMTK 2024 Game Jam with the prompt "Built to Scale."

  All Rights Reserved Except for Audio.
 Audio Attributed Below.